Competition for 2022-2023

 - A candidate with recent third-country experience may have a less compelling need for the Humphrey Program than a candidate who has never had a significant professional opportunity abroad and may be given second priority.

-- Cypriot citizenship; applicants selected must have a Cypriot passport as they will travel to the United States with it.
+- Cypriot citizenship; applicants selected must have a Cypriot passport and be eligible to fly from the Larnaca airport.
+Successful applicants will travel to the United States with a Cypriot passport.

 - Evidence of employment in Cyprus (full time or by contract)

 - Five years of full-time professional experience in the relevant field

 - First university degree (undergraduate degree is required)

 APPLICATION PROCEDURE AND COMPETITION SCHEDULE

 The on-line application is open from May 28 through September 3, 2021.
 Applications must be complete by the stated deadline.

 Additionally, completed applications must contain:

 - Two letters of reference; one must be from the applicant’s current employer